Big Smoke Burger: MTY

 In September 2015, MTY Food Group paid $3 million to acquire 60% of Big Smoke Burger.
 Big Smoke founder and president Mustafa Yusuf retained the remaining 40% of the company.

 At the time of the acquisition, Big Smoke Burger had a total of 12 locations.
 Of the 12 locations, 9 were located in Canada, 4 of which were corporately owned.
-The remaining 3 locations were in the UAE.
+The remaining 3 locations were in the United Arab Emirates.

 After the sale, Yusuf remained with the company as Senior Vice President of Big Smoke Burger.